Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: The PHQMD results in comparison to experimental data

 \subsection{Directed flow \texorpdfstring{$v_1$}{v1}}

-The first coefficient $v_1$, the directed flow, measures the deflection of the projectile and target nucleons towards a finite value of $p_x$, where $x$ is the direction of the impact parameter.
+The first coefficient $v_1$, the directed flow, measures the deflection of the projectile and target nucleons in opposite direction towards a finite average value of $p_x$, where $x$ is the direction of the impact parameter.
 The value of $p_x$ is (per definition) positive for particles with a positive rapidity and negative for those with a negative rapidity.
 As discussed, the finite $v_1$ can have two origins: either the high density overlap zone of projectile and target creates forces in transverse direction or the momentum-dependent interaction deviates projectile and target in transverse direction.
-The former happens when a high density is reached, the second when projectile and target start to overlap and therefore the momentum-dependent potential is strongest.
+The former sets in when a high density is reached, the second when projectile and target start to overlap and therefore the momentum-dependent potential is strongest.